How to Send Mass DMs on Twitter Safely in 2026

 - Soft rate limit: 30-minute cooldown, can resume after

-- Shadow restriction: Messages delivered but hidden from recipients
+- Shadow restriction: messages delivered but hidden from recipients

-- Account lock: Requires phone verification to unlock
+- Account lock: requires phone verification to unlock

 Safe Limits for Twitter Mass DM Campaigns